nuxeo-sandbox/nuxeo-csv-node-importer/README.md

 ## Description
-This repository contains a sample node.js script to import content in the Nuxeo Platform using a CSV file.
+This repository contains a sample node scripts to import content in the Nuxeo Platform using a CSV file.

 ## Important Note